 970 include heavy-bodied bituminous paint or methacrylate lacquer.
 971 972 All other finishes and materials are prohibited.
 973 974 13.
 For fences or walls located in a public utility or drainage easement, only the following materials 975 or finishes are permitted: 976 977 a.
 Wood (decay resistant or pressure treated only); 978 979 b.
 Aluminum; 980 981 c.
 Chain-link without slats; 982 983 d.
-Plastic or vinyl; or 984 985 e.
+Plastic or vinyl; or 984 4. · · · · · · · · · · · · · · · · · · · 985 e.
 Galvanized steel privacy panels painted with alkali-resistant coatings.
 Alkali-resistant coatings 986 include heavy-bodied bituminous paint or methacrylate lacquer.
 987 metade nearly boared breammous paint of method yield tacquer.
 988 14 Multi-family developments over 1 acre in size may construct a fence or wall around the entire 989 perimeter of the property or in a location not otherwise allowed by this subsection.
-990 perimeter of the property of in a location not otherwise anowed by this subsection.
+990 perimeter of the property of in a location flot otherwise allowed by this subsection.
 991 15 Maintenance.
 All fences shall be properly maintained, in accordance with the International 992 15.
 Property Management Code Sec.
 304.2 Protective Treatment, as referenced by Article 12, 993 Section 12.1.C of this code.
-994 Section 12.1.c or this code.
-995 R Ro sidential Zoning Districts.
-996 υ.
-IVC. sucritial Zonnig Districts.
-997 1 A No fence shall be maintained at a height greater than six feet, and no wall or fence shall be 998 1. erected or placed within the front setback lines of any residential lot, except if a residential use 999 abuts property used for commercial or professional purposes, a fence may be maintained at a 1000 height up to eight feet along the side(s) of the property which abut(s) the property or properties 1000 containing commercial or professional uses.
-For purposes of this section, a property shall be 1001 deemed to abut another property if the two properties are either immediately adjacent to each 1002 other or separated only by an alley.
-Properties separated by a street, canal, lake, or other body 1003 of water shall not be deemed to be abutting properties.
-1004 of water shall not be deemed to be abutting properties.
-2 Any foreign within 20 fact of the year property line on waterfront sites must be onen mach 1006 ۷.
+994 Section 12.1.C or this code.
+995 D Pos sidential Zoning Districts.
+996 ъ.
+IVE: sideritial Zorinig Districts.
+997 1 A No fence shall be maintained at a height greater than six feet, and no wall or fence shall be 998 ٠. erected or placed within the front setback lines of any residential lot, except if a residential use 999 abuts property used for commercial or professional purposes, a fence may be maintained at a 1000 height up to eight feet along the side(s) of the property which abut(s) the property or properties 1000 containing commercial or professional uses.
+For purposes of this section, a property shall be 1001 deemed to abut another property if the two properties are either immediately adjacent to each 1003 other or separated only by an alley.
+Properties separated by a street, canal, lake, or other body 1004 of water shall not be deemed to be abutting properties.
+1005 2 And for single within 20 for the fifth of the constraint line on the form the constraint of the constr 1006 ۷.
 Any fencing within 20 feet of the rear property line on waterfront sites must be open mesh 1007 above a height of three feet.
 The Director may, in his or her discretion, approve minor 1008 projections above the restricted heights for architectural features.
-1009 2 No new of a fance shall be becaused familiared of the familiary with a father state of the control of 1010 პ .
+1009 2 No work of a face a shall be breated forward of the first and work as a fifth of the state of th 1010 3.
 No part of a fence shall be located forward of the forward-most part of the side of the principal 1011 structure to which the fence is closest.
 In no instance shall a fence enclose any portion of the 1012 front facade of the principal structure.
 1013